Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News17/06/2023

-The New York Times reported that Daniel Ellsberg, the military analyst who revealed secrets about America's "lies" during the Vietnam War - the Pentagon Papers, passed away on June 16 at his home in Kensington, California.
+The New York Times reported that Daniel Ellsberg, the military analyst who revealed the secrets of America's "lies" in the Vietnam War - the Pentagon Papers, passed away on June 16 at his home in Kensington, California.

 According to Daniel Ellsberg's wife and daughter, he died at the age of 92, after a battle with pancreatic cancer.